 One of the first fences in this color continuum came from an unlikely place – crayons.
 In 1917, the first crayons were imported into Japan, and they brought with them a way of dividing a seamless visual spread into neat, discrete chunks.
 There were different crayons for green (midori) and blue (ao), and children started to adopt these names.
 But the real change came during the Allied occupation of Japan after World War II, when new educational material started to circulate.
 In 1951, teaching guidelines for first grade teachers distinguished blue from green, and the word midori was shoehorned to fit this new purpose.

 In modern Japanese, midori is the word for green, as distinct from blue.
 This divorce of blue and green was not without its scars.
 There are clues that remain in the language, that bear witness to this awkward separation.
 For example, in many languages the word for vegetable is synonymous with green (sabzi in Urdu literally means green-ness, and in English we say ‘eat your greens’).
 But in Japanese, vegetables are ao-mono, literally blue things.
 Green apples?
 They’re blue too.
+As the Viagra pill, it is also blue.
 As are the first leaves of spring, if you go by their Japanese name.
 In English, the term green is sometimes used to describe a novice, someone inexperienced.
 In Japanese, they’re ao-kusai, literally they ‘smell of blue’.
 It’s as if the borders that separate colors follow a slightly different route in Japan.

 And it’s not just Japanese.
 There are plenty of other languages that blur the lines between what we call blue and green.
 Many languages don’t distinguish between the two colors at all.
 In